Reaping the Woke Church We Have Sown

 Christian ministry became a utopian endeavor.
 All classic soteriological and churchy language was replaced with the pastor’s own verbiage as an emotional therapist.
 Gone was the emphasis on sin and the need for salvation.
 In fact, we were told that such a message that confronts sin and calls for repentance and faith in Jesus was too oppressive to achieve real happiness.

 The goal of the American pulpit was niceness, to be non-offensive, with the most winsome forms of conversational speech that would make people feel safe and non-threatened.
-The result was (and still is today), Sunday worship that became nothing other than a giant therapy session to feed what the Bible often calls evil desire.
+The result was (and still is today) Sunday worship that became nothing other than a giant therapy session to feed what the Bible often calls evil desire.

-The church of the present is now so practiced in trying to make people happy, there is no way of stopping the flood of utopian ideals that are breaking down our church doors from the culture.
+The church of the present is now so practiced in trying to make people happy that there is no way of stopping the flood of utopian ideals that are breaking down our church doors from the culture.
 The church is now the victim of its own hypocrisy.
 The “best life now” mindset the church facilitated created a vacuum for the culture’s new utopian vision to find a home.

 We now find ourselves married to the world.
 Achieving happiness on the world’s terms, however, is an all-consuming business.
 Our problems are now far more complicated than they once were.
 Little did we know the flood what would come in when we starting accepting things like divorce (who talks about that anymore?), sex scandals, worldly worship.
 And who is ever acquainted with church discipline?